my-language-skills/all-in-one-metadata/docs/documentation-2.md

 All in one metadata use Custom Metadata Manager (no for PressBooks users) as an easy way to add custom fields to your object types (post, pages, custom post types, users)

 All in one metadata will create two new tabs.
-Metadata settings in Settings and Site metadata in Tools.
+All In One Metadata settings in Settings and Site metadata in Tools (For PressBooks users, Site metadata is integrated with Book Info).

 All in one metadata metadata is put into Object cache when a caching plugin is available.
 The descriptions and Schema.org scripts are put into Transients.
 Please be sure to clear your cache.

-### Plugin settings
+### All In One Metadata settings
 The settings page slplit the settings in
 * Location of Metadata
 * Activated locations for schema Types